cindy-le91/Disney-Itinerary-Builder/README.md

 to create your tables

-4. Install all dependencies with
+4. Install all dependencies with:

 ```
 npm install